 Vancouver’s Commercial Drive is Foodie Heaven.
 You’re able to grab a perfect cup of Italian espresso on one end then walk to the other and pass by cuisine possibilities from all over the world.
-Encountering endless cuisine possibilities within a short distance is one of the reason’s why we decided to open Sula Indian Restaurant along Commercial.
+Encountering endless cuisine possibilities within a short distance is one of the reason’s why we decided to open Sula Indian Restaurant along with Commercial.

 Whether you’re interested in something that’s from South Asia, South East Asia, the Middle East, Africa, South America, or parts of Europe, spices (several different kinds in fact) are the common thread.
-Every cuisine type has a history entrenched in its culture of how a dish is prepared, when it’s often made for and a feeling it’s often associated with.
-Even the very basic spices, salt and pepper, have a distinct personal association for many.
+Every cuisine type has a history entrenched in its culture of how a dish is prepared when it’s often made for and a feeling it’s often associated with.
+Even the very basic spices, salt, and pepper have a distinct personal association for many.

 From left to right:

 First row: Cumin, Coriander seeds, Green Cardamon and Fenugreek

 Second Row: bay leaves, black pepper, cloves, star anise, black cardamon

 Third row: Cinnamon, Turmeric, Black Salt and Kashmiri Red Chillies

 When it comes to Indian cuisine, for example, the types of spices, their preparation, and how/when they’re applied varies from dish to dish and preference to preference.

 To be honest, sometimes the easiest thing to do if you’re trying your hand at making your favorite curry or rice preparation at home is to cheat with the prepared spice compound found at any store.
 I actually remember a time when eating lunch at an Indian restaurant years ago I asked the chef what he used to make my dish, he replied, “many secret spices.”
 For a long time afterward, I assumed that what made some of my favorite curries amazing was a set of secrets known only by experienced Indian chefs.